 Part 2 of the two-part article is now available on Latitude 38‘s electronic version of their magazine ‘Lectronic Latitude.
 Thanks again to Tim Henry for publishing it.
-Click on the logo below to check it out.
+Click Here on the logo below to check it out.
 If you missed Part 1, not to worry, there is a link available for you to check it out when you click through.
 If you like it, please let them know.
 Thank you.

 Hi, folks.
-I have an article published on Latitude 38‘s electronic version of their magazine ‘Lectronic Latitude.
-Special thanks to Tim Henry for giving it a go.
-Click on the logo below to check it out.
+I have another article published on Latitude 38‘s electronic version of their magazine.
+This will be a two-part piece.
+Special thanks again to Tim Henry for keeping it going.
+Click Here or on the logo below to check it out.
 If you like it, please let them know.
 Thanks.

 As the summertime approaches in the Pacific Northwest, I am reminded of my first Canadian single-handing expedition in Sampaguita, a 1985 Pacific Seacraft Flicka 20, to the Sunshine Coast.
 I had read about the cruising destination of Princess Louisa Inlet and fancied a look for myself.
 There are memories of stopovers, excursions, wildlife, people, sights, and sailing that have flooded back.
 Upon reviewing the photos, only a fraction of which are… Read More